tnear/sql/Select.md

 ```

 #### NULL values with distinct
-If there are `NULL` values, a `distinct` query will only return one of them.
-In other words, `NULL` values are treated like any other for `select distinct`.
+If there are `NULL` values, a `distinct` query will only return exactly one of them.
+In other words, `NULL` values are treated like any other value for `select distinct`.